 Current status: Open

-The Canadian Food Inspection Agency (CFIA) has launched a 60-day public consultation on these proposed amendments.
+The Canadian Food Inspection Agency (CFIA) has extended its public consultation on these proposed amendments.
 The purpose of this consultation is to solicit comments on the proposed hatchery-related amendments to the Health of Animals Regulations.

 Join in: how to participate